mpv-player/mpv/DOCS/man/vf.rst

     into ``--vf-defaults`` instead, and enable deinterlacing with ``d`` or ``--deinterlace``.

-    Also note that the ``d`` key is stupid enough to insert a deinterlacer twice when inserting yadif with ``--vf``, so using the above methods is recommended.
+    Also, note that the ``d`` key is stupid enough to insert a deinterlacer twice when inserting yadif with ``--vf``, so using the above methods is recommended.